-2.1 Rewards and sanctions

-The diagram below, gives a visual representation of how behaviour is managed at the school.
+2.1 The diagram below, gives a visual representation of how behaviour is managed at the school.

-Positive Behaviour Negative Behaviour Leads Leads to... to...
-Awarding: R1s, R2s and R3s Sanctioning: C1s, C2s and C3s See Appendix One for examples See Appendix One for examples of positive behaviours and their of positive behaviours and their rewards rewards Leads Leads to...
-Consequences: After school Celebrations: End-of-term detentions or removal from awards, tutor group prizes, tutor lessons praise
+Positive Behaviour Negative Behaviour Leads Leads to to Awarding: House Points (HP1 HP5 Sanctioning: Consequences (C1s, and HP 10) C2s and C3s) See Appendix One for examples of See Appendix One examples of positive behaviours and their positive behaviours and their rewards rewards Leads Leads to to...
+Celebrations: End of term awards.
+Consequences: Lunchtime tutor group prizes and house group detentions, after school detentions and lesson removal prizes